Macaron

 - Heat water + sugar in a pot to 118°C / 244°F (use thermometer).

-- Slowly pour syrup into whipping whites, continue mixing until stiff, glossy, and bowl is slightly warm.
+- Slowly pour syrup into whipping whites, continue mixing for 5-8 mins until stiff, glossy, and bowl is slightly warm.

 - Macaronage